caraya/reading-experience/writing-list.md

 		* Is the editor ready for Polymer 2.0?
 		* Is the editor ready for primetime?
 It doesn’t seem to be a high priority for people working on development
 		* Since the client is written using Atom Shell, can we do the same thing for the resulting content?
-* Accessibility
-	1. I got dinged on accessibility big time.
-More research, experimentation and development, particularly in my Polymer apps
-	2. Building accessibility into your development workflow
-		* Gulp tools and workflows